laurenewright/consumer_complaints/README.md

 # Results Summary

-* Consumer complaints and the frequency of recieving monetary relief
+* Consumer complaints and the frequency of receiving  monetary relief

 * Code Louisville Python Project